seoninja13/react-win-dir/docs/architecture/architecture-documentation.md

 ## 1. Introduction

-This report provides a comprehensive analysis of the website https://www.windowworldla.com/, with the objective of furnishing all necessary information to enable its complete and accurate replication.
+This report provides a comprehensive analysis of the website [Window World LA](https://www.windowworldla.com/), with the objective of furnishing all necessary information to enable its complete and accurate replication.
 The scope of this analysis encompasses a full site map, detailed descriptions for wireframes of its page templates, a thorough inventory of its content (both textual and visual assets), an examination of its UI/UX design elements, an assessment of its responsive behavior, and any discernible information regarding its underlying technology stack.
 The methodology employed involves a meticulous review of provided data and publicly accessible information pertaining to the website.

 ## 2. Full Site Map & Navigation Analysis

-The website https://www.windowworldla.com/ employs a structured navigation system designed to guide users effectively to product information, services, and contact points.
+The website [Window World LA](https://www.windowworldla.com/) employs a structured navigation system designed to guide users effectively to product information, services, and contact points.
 The navigation is distributed across the header, product-specific dropdown menus, an "About" section dropdown, and a comprehensive footer.

 ### 2.1.
 Header Navigation